adityatarget2024-ui/so/README.md

       I've been thinking about what happened and I really want to say this properly.
 I am truly sorry for the word I used.
 I know it hurt you and that honestly makes me feel really bad.
 You are someone very special to me, my sweet rasmalai 🍮, and the last person in the world I would ever want to disrespect or make feel bad.
     </p>
     <p class="para" id="p1">
       The truth is that when that guruveer name came up, I reacted suddenly because you know how much I dislike that person.
 In that moment I didn't think before speaking and the word came out in the wrong way.
-It was never meant for you, not even for a second.
+It was never meant for you, but for the guruverr.
 But I understand that even if it was a mistake, hearing that word from me must have hurt you, and for that I am really sorry.
     </p>
     <p class="para" id="p2">
       You mean a lot to me, and I respect you more than you think.
 I hate that my careless reaction made you feel upset or disrespected.
 If I could take that moment back, I absolutely would.
 I promise you that I will be more careful with my words because you deserve kindness, respect, and love from me, not hurt.